 How do I know if my booster seat is correctly installed?

 Have you followed the steps outlined in the instruction manual for your car seat?
 Every booster is different and you may need to use extra attachments or adapters to connect the seat securely to your car.

-Once your seat has been installed and positioned, check to see if it wobbles, tips over, pivots, or seesaws.
-If there is any movement, attempt to tighten the straps or reinstall the seat.
+Once your seat has been installed and positioned, check to see if it wobbles, tips over, pivots or seesaws.
+If there is any movement, try tightening the straps or reinstalling the seat.
 Even the smallest movement can be lethal in a crash.

 If you’re still struggling to achieve a secure fit, contact the manufacturer to troubleshoot your issues and to find out whether there are any attachments or parts that may help accommodate the seat in your car.